jonasfj/taskcluster-jobqueue/README.md

 project from within docker.
 Make sure to configure docker first, see instructios below.

+When the queue is running tasks can be posted with `curl -X POST -d @task.json http://localhost:8314/0.1.0/job/new` Where `task.json` is a file containing a task definition.

 Docker Configuration
 --------------------
 You need linux kernel >= 3.8, then on most distros you can install and configure